minnsoe/awesome-leadership/README.md

 - [Citizen Code of Conduct](http://citizencodeofconduct.org/) - A Code of
   Conduct Adapted From the Django Code of Conduct and the Geek Feminism Anti-Harassment Policy.
 (CC BY-SA 3.0)

+## Communications & Coordination

+Communications channels help others discover, share, and contribute to an organisation, project, or event.
+They also serve as a means of coordination for both timing and vision.
+These channels come in many forms and it can be a website, blog, IRC channel, or even a chat bot.

 ## List Particulars